flatmax/debian-image-builder/README.md

 * The ``grant-launch-permission`` plugin.
 Automatically add launch permissions to other AWS accounts for generated AMIs.

 * Support for more EC2 AMI types.
-Want Jessie HVM AMIs with a instance-store volume for the root device (for example)?
+Want Stretch HVM AMIs with a instance-store volume for the root device (for example)?
 We've got you covered.

-* Jessie on EC2 uses the ``cloud-init`` package by default.
+* Stretch on EC2 uses the ``cloud-init`` package by default.

 Setup